 Tragedies and Tensions

-Walter Orange, known for his lead vocals on Brick House, remained a stabilizing force within the group and has helped maintain the band's legacy through touring and archival projects.
+Walter Orange, known for his lead vocals on Brick House and Nightshift, remained a stabilizing force within the group and has helped preserve the Commodores' legacy through decades of touring and live performances.

 Other Interesting Facts

-Walter Orange is one of the few drummers in R&B history to front lead vocals on a platinum single—a distinction he holds with Nightshift.
+Walter Orange is one of the few drummers in R&B history to serve as both a drummer and lead vocalist on a Grammy-winning hit, providing the memorable lead vocal on the Commodores' 1985 tribute song Nightshift.

 Legal Controversies